ChrisTimperley/Wallace.jl/documentation/interacting_with_wallace.md

 ## Loading Wallace Files

+The `compose` function may be used to build the Julia object described by a given Wallace specification file into a concrete form.
+When called with only the name of the file that should be composed, Wallace will attempt to determine how to construct the object based upon its top-level `type` property.

 ```
 julia> alg = compose("my_algorithm.cfg")
 ```

+In the event that a specification file does not have a top-level `type` property, or one wishes to build it as a specific type, one may use the `compose_as` function to instruct Wallace to attempt to build the object from the description as if it were a given type.

 ```
 julia> alg = compose_as("my_algorithm.cfg", "algorithm/simple_evolutionary_algorithm")
 ```

+Modifications may be made to a given specification before translation, without affecting the original file, by supplying either the `compose_with` or `compose_as_with` functions with a block that accepts a given parsed specification object and performs changes to that object.

 ```
 julia> alg = compose_with("my_algorithm.cfg") do cfg